 To produce more and reduce dependence on imports, we have invested in two fronts: Building new refineries and in the constant pursuit of increased productivity in the current refining capacity.
 All this always based on the best Brazilian and international industry practices and principles of safety, environment, and health that guide all our actions.

 Ramping-up the refining capacity

 Thirty-four years after we built the last refinery in our refining park, we put the Abreu e Lima Refinery (RNEST) into operation in Pernambuco (Northeast Brazil).
-The first refining set (Train 1) went on stream in December 2014, with authorization to process 74,000 barrels of oil per day.
-Train 2 is under construction, and start-up is forecast for 2018.
+The first refining set (Train 1) went on stream in December 2014, with authorization to process 74,000 barrels of oil per day, while the works to start up Train 2 are still underway.
 Also being deployed is the Comperj project.
 When entering operation, these new units will reduce the need for oil product imports to meet market needs.